 A second location should operate the same as your initial location.
 To account for this, create training manuals for everything from how to use the point-of-sale (POS) system to how to follow up with customers.
 Have someone else review these to be sure they are easy to understand even when you’re not around to explain.
 [See which high-quality POS systems we recommend.]

-To staff this new location, you’ll need to recruit reliable employees and leaders invested in your company’s mission and way of doing business.
+To staff this new location, you’ll need to recruit new employees and leaders invested in your company’s mission and way of doing business.
 If you’re opening in an unfamiliar area, finding a local who knows the people there can give you a leg up when establishing connections and adapting to the local culture.
 Start this networking process by contacting the area’s business association and attending some events.

 Your new employees may need more training than those in your first location, mostly because you won’t be on hand all the time to catch and correct issues.
 You should also have evaluation standards in place so you can catch issues before they become problems.
 Schedule regular check-ins with the location’s manager to assess how the employees there are performing.

-Just like when you opened your first business, you’ll want some pre-opening promotion for your second location as well as a memorable grand-opening event.
-After that, you should plan on a year of consistent promotion to get your second location solidly established.
-One advantage unique to opening a second location is that you have customers at your first location who can help spread the word and may live closer to your new store.
+One advantage unique to opening a second location is that you have customers at your first location who can help spread the word.
+Plus, they might live closer to your new store.
 You may also be able to promote your company to other businesses in your new market.

 While a grand opening is a crucial part of marketing your new location, you can also introduce your new spot with a soft opening.
 This smaller start is perfect for opening a second business location since it implies an incomplete opening.
 From there, you can gradually move resources and employees from one location to the other.
 Plus, a soft opening is a great trial run for full operations, as you might notice some gaps you need to fill.